Afghan women protesters urge against foreign recognition of Taliban

 “The Taliban clearly want recognition… and that’s the leverage we have.”

-The UN has announced that the “de facto authorities” of Afghanistan have not been invited to the Doha conference.
+The United Nations has announced that the “de facto authorities” of Afghanistan have not been invited to the Doha conference.

 “Recognition is not an issue,” a spokesman for the world body said Friday.